HURON TOWNSHIP, Mich.

 This group is a prime example of how community leaders step up things get done.
 “Government better serves the people when the people are willing to serve in government.”

-Said Trustee James Fendt.
-This committee have re-energized their district by working with businesses to give them tools they need to move their manufacturing firms and jobs to the area.
+Said Trustee Bill Boatin.
+This committee, who have been together almost ten years, have re-energized their district by working with businesses to give them tools they need to move their manufacturing firms and jobs to the area.

-"Not only do we believe we have the properties, we have the service and support business needed to relocate in our beautiful township."
-Said R.P.
-Lilly, LDFA Chairman.
-"Companies are amazed how easy we are to work with."
+“Not only do we believe we have the properties, we have the service and support business need to relocate in our beautiful township.”
+Said Cathy Laurain, LDFA Secretary.
+“Companies are amazed how easy we are to work with.”
 The LDFA parcels range from 2.7-22 acres of buildable land and the location are convenient to Detroit Metro Airport, major expressways and railways.
-The group is looking for high tech, manufacturing and energy business to call Huron Township home as they concentrate their current efforts on the LDFA2 Pinnacle Areopark.
+The group is looking for high tech, manufacturing and energy business to call Huron Township home.

 For more information visit the web site www.hurontwpldfa.com